strawmelonjuice/lumina/CONTRIBUTING.md

 > IMPORTANT
 >
-> This project is not hosted on GitHub or Codeberg.
-However, you can contribute by sending pull requests to the project's repository or any of it's official mirrors.
-I'll be happy to review and merge your contributions to the main repository.
->
-> If you turn into a frequent contributor, you may contact me to gain a <https://git.strawmelonjuice.com/> account to contribute on the main repository.
+> This project is primarily hosted on [Codeberg](https://codeberg.org/strawmelonjuice/lumina).

 Thank you for your interest in contributing!
 This document outlines how to set up your environment, follow the style, and submit changes.